zylai/blackjack/README.md

 	- Seems to be a bug related to the `dynamic_ace` function

 ### Roadmap
+- Check for the existence of `temp` directory and create one if necessary
 - Add a bank to allow betting
 - Show simple statistics at the end of game
 - Allow double down